-phillips & hunt Can someone be arrested for giving me Covid-19?
+phillips, hunt, walker & hanna Can someone be arrested for giving me Covid-19?

 At this time, there are no criminal statutes currently in place in Florida to criminalize the transmission of a non-sexual infectious disease.

 HIV/STD Exception: In Florida, it is a third-degree felony — punishable by up to five years in prison — for a person who knows he or she is HIV-positive to have sex with someone else without informing them.
 The law came into effect as part of the “Control of Sexually Transmissible Disease Act” that Florida lawmakers passed in 1986 as fears about HIV, which can lead to AIDS, were growing nationwide.
 The disclosure law also covers other sexually transmitted diseases, such as herpes, gonorrhea and chlamydia — but HIV is the only one that carries a felony charge.
 Thirty-four U.S. states and territories have passed similar laws.

 Other states have laws on the book that criminalize the transmission of contagious or infectious diseases; however, Florida does not.